Skip to content

 Prevention

-• Good cleanliness with daily hand/feet washing.
+• Good cleanliness with daily hand/foot washing.

-• Correct cut nail care.
+• Proper nail trimming and care.

-• Sweat absorbent cotton socks
+• Sweat-absorbing cotton socks

-• Wear shoes / flip flops in public areas.
+• Wear shoes/flip-flops in public areas.

 Ask an expert now